deadroxy/valetbike/README.md

 * Click on **“Billing”** in the nav bar, click on the payment method you prefer.
 Try fillin the billing information and submit.
 Then you can go back to the homepage by clicking “Back to homepage”.
 * Click on **“Edit profile”** in the nav bar, try to update your password.
 Try to sign out and log in again with the new password.
 * That's it!
 Feel free to explore more!

+## Changes We Have Made Since The Prototype
+* **Customer Service:** made the email a link so that if the user click the link, it will automatically copy the email and launch one Email Client installed on the user's computer; made the message box larger to handle longer message.
+*